buuug7/notes/road-map/frontend/css/css-basic.md

 ---

-### CSS Priority CSS 优先级
+## CSS Priority 优先级

 An HTML elemnt can be targeted by **multiple css rules** .

-#### order of CSS rules
+### order of CSS rules

-if similar selectors are in your CSS,the last one defined will take priority.
+if similar selectors are in your CSS, the last one defined will take priority.

 ```css
 p {